-(1) All discus throws shall be made from an enclosure or cage to ensure the safety of spectators, officials and athletes.
-The cage specified in this Rule is intended for use when the event takes place in the arena with other events taking place at the same time or when the event takes place outside the arena with spectators present.
+All discus throws shall be made from an enclosure or cage to ensure the safety of spectators, officials and athletes.
+The cage specified in this Rule is intended for use when the event takes place in the Field of Play with other events taking place at the same time or when the event takes place outside the Field of Play with spectators present.
 Where this does not apply, and especially in training areas, a much simpler construction may be satisfactory.
-Advice is available, on request, from national organisations or from the IAAF Office.
+Advice is available, on request, from Members or from the IAAF Office.